-Wellbeing Berkshire is run by Mark Quirk.
-Most importantly, Mark is passionate about teaching wellbeing and resilience, whether through mindfulness (see Mindfulness Berkshire) or the myriad of validated approaches that can make such a positive difference to our lives.
+Resilience Berkshire is run by Mark Quirk.
+Most importantly, Mark is passionate about teaching wellbeing and resilience, whether through mindfulness (see Mindfulness Berkshire) or the myriad of validated approaches that can make such a positive difference in our lives.

 Mark has always been interested in understanding the connections between our mind and body, and how we use them to perform at our best and live a great life with awareness, connection and fulfilment.

-He holds a master’s degree in applied positive Psychology (MAPP) – where he conducted primary research into the application of meditation in the workplace and its impact on resilience.
-He has also formally trained as a mindfulness teacher according the guidelines set out by the UK Network for Mindfulness-based Teacher Training Organisations.
-This training path is required by those wishing to teach MBCT (Mindfulness-based Cognitive Therapy), a derivative of MBSR (Mindfulness Based Stress Reduction), recommended for certain conditions to the NHS by the National Institute of Health and Care Excellence (NICE) in the UK.
+He holds a master’s degree in applied positive psychology (MAPP) – where he conducted primary research into the application of meditation in the workplace and its impact on resilience.
+He has also formally trained as a mindfulness teacher according to the guidelines set out by the UK Network for Mindfulness-based Teacher Training Organisations.
+This training path is required by those wishing to teach MBCT (Mindfulness-based Cognitive Therapy), a derivative of MBSR (Mindfulness-Based Stress Reduction), recommended for certain conditions to the NHS by the National Institute of Health and Care Excellence (NICE) in the UK.